 - A hyphen (-) is a punctuation mark that’s used to join words or parts of words.
-It’s not interchangeable with other types of dashes.
+It’s not interchangeable with the various dashes.

-- Use a hyphen in a compound modifier when the modifier comes before the word it’s modifying.
+- Hyphens are often used in compound modifiers when the modifier comes before the word it’s modifying.

-- If you’re not sure whether a compound word has a hyphen or not, check your preferred dictionary.
+- If you’re not sure whether a compound word has a hyphen, check your preferred dictionary.

 Using hyphens to connect words is easy.
 Picking the right words to connect is a little harder.
 Let’s start with compound modifiers, also known as phrasal adjectives.

-A compound modifier is made up of two or more words that work together to function like one adjective.
-When you connect words with the hyphen, you make it clear to readers that the words work together as a unit of meaning.
+A compound modifier is made up of two or more words that work together to function like one adjective in describing a noun.
+When you connect words with a hyphen, you make it clear to readers that the words work together as a unit of meaning.

 It would be easy to read the above sentence as saying that you shouldn’t take down any load that is holding up a wall.
 A hyphen should be inserted between load and bearing to make it clear that we’re talking about walls that are bearing a load.

 Generally, you need the hyphen only if the two or more words are functioning together as an adjective before the noun they’re describing.
-If the noun comes first, leave the hyphen out.
+If the noun comes first, we usually leave the hyphen out.

-You also don’t need a hyphen when your modifier is made up of an adverb and an adjective.
+You never use a hyphen when your modifier is made up of an adverb ending in -ly and an adjective.

 Compound modifiers that include present or past participles follow the same rules as any other compound modifier.